 Is Hair Healthy Enough to Bleach Again?

-Hair is healthy enough to bleach again when it has rested for several weeks.
-It is okay to bleach hair again when prepared the previous weeks following hair conditioning techniques.
+The hair is healthy enough to bleach again after several weeks of rest.
+It is also okay to bleach hair again when it has been prepared in the previous weeks following hair conditioning techniques.

-It isn’t good to bleach your hair regularly because it puts your hair in danger of overprocessing and breakage.
+Bleaching your hair regularly isn’t good because it puts your hair in danger of overprocessing and breakage.
 If you whiten your hair again, wait three to four weeks to allow the cuticle to recover, shut, and lay flat again.
-Before bleaching hair the second time, put it in deep conditioning by keeping it hydrated and moisturized.
+Before bleaching hair the second time, deep-condition it by keeping it hydrated and moisturized.

-Yes, hair will possibly fall out if bleached twice in a row.
-Bleaching the hair two times without letting it rest can risk hair further damage like brittleness and breakage.
+Yes, hair may fall out if bleached twice in a row.
+Bleaching the hair two times without letting it rest can risk further damage, such as brittleness and breakage.

-Bleaching is a harsh method of removing color from your hair.
-You can bleach your hair two times, but not on the same day because it might lead to hair breakage and loss.
-You may lose hair in clumps every time you touch your hair because of extreme dryness and brittleness.
+Bleaching is a harsh method of removing color from hair.
+You can bleach your hair two times, but not on the same day, as this might lead to hair breakage and loss.
+Because of extreme dryness and brittleness, you may lose hair in clumps every time you touch it.

 How Long Should I Wait Before Bleaching Hair Again?